“I don't personally believe in an afterlife but if there is a heaven, this is it.”

 Marmot Basin’s ski season can last as long as six months

 Partly thanks to its high elevation, Marmot Basin enjoys a longer season (and better, fluffier snow) than most ski resorts.
-Usually open from November to May, the mountain averages over 450 centimetres of cold Alberta powder every year.
+Usually open from November to May, the mountain averages over 450 centimetres of fluffy Alberta powder every year.
 Pro tip: if you haven’t yet experienced the joy of spring skiing, then you are missing out.

 Longest high-speed quad chair in the Canadian Rockies

 The signature chairlift at Marmot Basin is the Canadian Rockies Express (CRE).
 This giant lift travels 2.3 kilometers in under 8 minutes and shuttles skies and snowboarders to a zone that provides centralized access to all the hot spots of the mountain.

 Before it became a hotspot for powder hounds, the area played host to a very different demographic.
 In 1942 the British army used Marmot Basin for alpine training manoeuvres requiring a crude trail for snowmobile and snow cat transportation of the troops.